A few weeks ago I discovered this video on the Guardian’s website in which the presenter complains about grammar snobs.

 I do sympathise and agree slightly with the presenter when she talks about grammar rules which are commonly overlooked in everyday speech.
 Whether to use less than or fewer is a good example of a grammar rule that by convention is overlooked by many people.

-Taking grammar seriously doesn’t necessarily mean you are using an elite form of language in which to elevate yourself above other people.
+Taking grammar seriously doesn’t necessarily mean you are using an elite form of language in which to elevate yourself above others.

 Grammar is about having a set of common rules and conventions that allow people to understand what you are attempting to say and communicate.

-Where things get tricky is when what are perceived as being grammar rules are actually more conventions which can go in and out of fashion.
+Where things get tricky is when perceived grammar rules are actually more conventions which can go in and out of fashion.